aisingapore/kapitan-spark/README.md

     - You may rebuild the image using the Dockerfile `spark_docker_image/Dockerfile`
     - After rebuilding, modify the following keys in `values.yaml`: `image.spark.repository`, `image.spark.tag` in `values.yaml`.
     - If Spark History Server uses Persistent Volumes to save event logs instead of Blob storage S3a, ensure to install it with `spark-history-server` component on the same Kubernetes namespace.
-    - Dependencies: `hive-metastore` and `spark-history-server` components.
+    - Dependencies: `hive-metastore`, `spark-dashboard` and `spark-history-server` components.
 The latter can be turned off in `values.yaml`.
     - Default user: `dataOps` password: `5Wmi95w4`

 - Spark History Server
     - By default, Persistent Volumes is used to read event logs, you may modify this by updating the `dir` key in [`spark-history-server/values.yaml`](installer/charts/spark-history-server/values.yaml) and in the `lighter` component, update key `spark.history.eventLog.dir` in [`lighter/values.yaml`](installer/charts/lighter/values.yaml)
     - If using Persistence volume instead of Blob storage S3a, ensure it is installed on the same namespace as other components.
     - Default user: `dataOps` password: `5Wmi95w4`
+- Spark Dashboard
+    - Default user: `grafana` password: `1K7rYwg655Zl`
 </details>